H=Horticulture Research Center, So. Burlington, USDA zone 4b

 2012-14: Evaluating Flowering Plant Selection for Pollinator Habitat Enhancement: Open-Pollinated Natives vs. Native Cultivars (pollinatorgardens.org)

-compared to cultivars (nativars) of these species.
-This project will be
+species compared to cultivars (nativars) of these species.
+This

 Past StudiesShrub rose evaluation (H,M):